bodo-ai/Bodo/docs/source/supportedpandas.rst

 DataFrame columns with integer data need special care.
 Pandas dynamically converts integer columns to floating point when NaN values are needed.
 This is because Numpy does not support NaN values for integers.
-HPAT does not perform this conversion unless enough information is available at compilation time.
+Bodo does not perform this conversion unless enough information is available at compilation time.
 Hence, the user is responsible for manual conversion of integer data to floating point data if needed.